- London 020 7067 1500

 In-house advocacy training

-Additionally, throughout the twelve-month period, pupils take part in a rigorous in-house advocacy-training programme, delivered by experienced practitioners and on occasion, judges and other legal professionals.
+Throughout the twelve-month period, pupils take part in a rigorous in-house advocacy-training programme, delivered by experienced practitioners and on occasion, judges and other legal professionals.
 The programme is a mix of seminars and practical exercises aimed at developing up to date knowledge of the law, court procedure and advocacy skills.

 Mock courts are regularly used to test the growing knowledge and confidence of our pupils.
 The training programme culminates with a number of written and oral assessments.

 The training programme lasts approximately 70 hours in total.
 Workshops are conducted along the lines developed by Gray’s Inn and are run by members of Chambers.
 The sessions usually take place on the first and last Wednesday evening of each month.
 The training material has been compiled by members of Chambers and covers all of the ground that young members of the Criminal Bar can expect to encounter in their first few months on their feet and beyond.
-It is an intense course as we are able to have a very low ratio of Trainers to Pupils.
+It is an intense course as we are able to have a very low ratio of trainers to pupils.
 We also have the advantage of being able to call on junior members of Chambers, who themselves have gone through the same course, to act as the witnesses/clients.

 It is a very impressive set, with quite a diverse range of characters.
 There is something for everybody.